isofinly/eternal-fs/README.md

 ---

 For more detailed instructions and guidance, refer to the [GUIDE.md](GUIDE.md) file.
 Happy exploring!
+And remember, in the world of philosophy, the only bad question is the one you don't ask—so don't be shy to "file" your inquiries!